 Image courtesy of @vorpalwrench

-This example’s first owner imported the car from Japan sometime in 1998.
-Shortly after, he sold it to a guy who moved to Grass Valley and took the car with him.
+This example’s first owner imported the car from Japan sometime in 1988.
+Shortly after the vehicle received a BAR label and became smog-legal, he sold it to a guy who moved to Grass Valley and took the car with him.
 That second owner also owned a four-door Hakosuka Skyline that he was putting all his time into so he was no stranger to pre-R32 Skylines.
 Unfortunately, since the Hakosuka received most of the attention, the DR30 ended up sitting and waiting to be swooped up.
 That day came around a year and a half ago when the owner posted pictures of it on the Zilvia forums.
 Within half an hour, Tom saw it and was already trying to hunt down the owner.
 It all came at a good time too as he had just sold his SR-swapped Datsun 510 on Bring a Trailer for $25,000 and was looking for another project.

 “This has always been one of my favorite Skylines.
 I was originally looking for an R32 but I had never seen one of these in real life,” Tom said.
 “The Skyline Super Silhouette was one of my childhood dream cars.
 If you’ve ever played Gran Turismo, you’ll know it’s impossible to drive the car in the game.
 The powerband with a huge turbo and a 2.4L engine is all up top and comes on almost too quick to handle in the lower gears.
 On the straightaways though, you’re flying by everything.
 Turning is a challenge with a turbo that spools up that quick and takes some real throttle control to handle.
 With the Garrett GT2871R I’ve put on this car, it is true to the game and handles like an old 300Z or 280ZX as I've tried to keep her a touring car.”